-For decades Johan Galtung has been an inspirational presence in the field of peace studies broadly conceived.
-His exceptional vitality and mobility has brought this message of understanding and insight into peace with justice to the four corners of the planet in a remarkable fashion that is truly unique in its educational and activist impact.
+For decades Johan Galtung has been an inspirational and tireless presence in the field of peace studies broadly conceived.
+His exceptional vitality and mobility have brought this message of understanding and insight into peace with justice to the four corners of the planet in a remarkable fashion that is truly unique in the weight of its educational and activist impact.
 It is no exaggeration to write that he invented and established the field of peace studies as a respected subject of study in institutions of higher learning throughout the world.
-As a consequence of his charismatic speaking ability and seminal writing Johan Galtung has reached the hearts and minds of thousands of people throughout the world, conveying the belief above all that peace is possible through the dedicated efforts of ordinary people if they are work to change the political climate sufficiently to educate and excert pressure on the political leaders of the world as well as on global media.
+As a consequence of his charismatic speaking ability and seminal writing Johan Galtung has reached the hearts and minds of thousands of people throughout the world, conveying the belief above all that peace is possible through the dedicated efforts of ordinary people if they are work to change the political climate sufficiently to educate and exert pressure on the political leaders of the world as well as on global media.

-With all due respect, the time is long overdue to honor those who through thought and deed have brought Alfred Nobel's vision to life for students and activists of all civilizational backgrounds.
-It is only by creating this global peace consciousness at the grassroots level that we can have any realistic hope of overcoming the entrenched militarism that remains so dominant in governmental bureaucracies throughout the world.
+With all due respect, the time is long overdue to honor those who through thought and deed have brought Alfred Nobel's vision to life for thousands of students and activists of all civilizational backgrounds.
+It is only by creating this global peace consciousness and peace literacy at the grassroots level that we can have any realistic hope of overcoming the entrenched militarism that remains so dominant in governmental bureaucracies throughout the world.
 Giving Johan Galtung the kind of platform that the Nobel Prize affords would itself be an enormous contribution to the realization of a peaceful world, and the fact the he is a Norwegian son would have a special resonance in the country and beyond.

-It is with conviction and my own commitment to the ideals of the Nobel Prize that I encourage the Committee to give the utmost attention to the nomination of Johan Galtung.
+It is with conviction and my own commitment to the ideals of the Nobel Prize as envisioned by Alfred Nobel that I encourage the Committee to give the utmost attention to the nomination of Johan Galtung who has for so long been deserving of this supreme recognition of his extraordinary contributions to the study and achievement of peace.